 Furcifer Labordi Chameleons Die After Mating (If They Don't Kill Each Other First)

-Furcifer Labordi Chameleons mate in January, "a nasty, often violent business of males fighting males, females fighting males, and all of them wishing they were somewhere else," according to Natalie Angier, writing for the New York Times.
-If they don't kill each other while trying to mate, hormone overdoses due to high levels of aggression might kill them.
+Furcifer labordi chameleons mate in January.
+It's "a nasty, often violent business of males fighting males, females fighting males, and all of them wishing they were somewhere else," according to Natalie Angier, writing for The New York Times.
+If they don't kill each other while trying to mate, hormone overdoses due to high levels of aggression might end them.
 Regardless, the males and females both die after successfully mating and laying eggs, and then just "drop from the trees with the papery grace of autumn leaves."

 Males who choose to sacrifice themselves "sire proportionately more offspring than do the partners that the female spiders choose not to chew."
-That's not the only motivation: a male Redback's lifespan is so woefully short, he will likely die or get eaten by a predator before making it to another female's web anyway, so why not take the plunge?
+A male redback's lifespan is so short that he will likely die or get eaten by a predator before making it to another female's web anyway.
+So, most males don't survive their first time mating.